10 Must-Visit Landmarks in Lisbon

 Tips:

-– Climb the Rua Augusta Arch for a panoramic view of the square and river.
+• Don’t miss climbing to the top of the Rua Augusta Arch for an excellent panoramic view of the square and the Tagus River.

-The Santa Justa Lift is a unique architectural marvel designed by Raoul Mesnier du Ponsard, a student of Gustave Eiffel.
-This 19th-century elevator connects the lower streets of Baixa with the higher Carmo Square.
-At the top, you’ll find a viewing platform with sweeping views of Lisbon.
+The Santa Justa Lift is one of Lisbon’s most unique and historic elevators, designed by Raoul Mesnier du Ponsard, a disciple of Gustave Eiffel.
+Built in the late 19th century, this neo-Gothic elevator connects the lower streets of Baixa with Carmo Square, offering a stunning view of Lisbon’s skyline.
+From the top, you’ll be treated to a 360-degree view of the city, including São Jorge Castle and the Tagus River.

 Tips:

-– Visit early or late to avoid long lines.
+• Try to visit early in the morning or late in the evening to avoid long lines.

-Located in the modern Parque das Nações, the Lisbon Oceanarium is one of the largest indoor aquariums in Europe.
-It houses a vast array of marine life, including sharks, rays, and colorful fish.
-The central tank, designed to look like the open ocean, is particularly impressive.
+Located in the Parque das Nações area, the Lisbon Oceanarium is one of Europe’s largest indoor aquariums.
+This massive facility houses over 16,000 marine animals from various ocean habitats, including sharks, stingrays, and colorful fish.
+The highlight is the central tank, which is designed to resemble the open ocean and is home to large species like tuna and sea turtles.

 Tips:

-– Allocate at least three hours for your visit.
+• Allocate at least three hours for your visit to fully explore the exhibits.

 8. National Tile Museum (Museu Nacional do Azulejo)